“Indian Ridge Museum from Old to New” Celebrating over 20 Years of Preservation and Education!

-After The Colonel passed away, a man bought the museum and several auctions were held to disperse the collection.
+After The Colonel passed away, several auctions were held to disperse the collection.
 When those auctions were held, we were unaware of the history being lost.
 We were later granted permission to go onto the Vietzen property after the sales had occurred.
 We “tromped around” at Col. Vietzen’s and found many things, including broken arrow points, flint and bone fragments, a large celt (stone tool), pottery, pieces, and a preform for a bannerstone.
 We were even able to save the old claw foot bath tub the Vietzen’s had in their bathroom.

 Very early photo of Col. Vietzen’s house on West Ridge Road, c.
 1930.
 The house was built by him and his wife.
 It was changed a bit over the years by adding a small porch over the door and the windows on the left were replaced with a single large one.
 Courtesy Paul Harmon of Nova Scotia.

-Above: note present views of the site of the Col. Raymond C. Vietzen homestead and Indian Ridge Museum.
-The area was re-cleared in July 2013.
-The buildings were originally demolished late in 2000.
+Above: note present views of the site of the Col. Raymond C. Vietzen Homestead and Indian Ridge Museum.
+Originally demolished in late 2000, the area was re-cleared in July 2013.
 On the top photo, note the area where Col. Vietzen had a large pond.
 It is now a wetland area.
 On the bottom photo, note the sidewalk and turning lane added on Fowl Road – West Ridge Road is in the background.
-Col. Vietzen’s Indian Ridge Museum was located right alongside Fowl Road, and when it was built in 1930, Fowl Road was nothing more than a small farm lane.
+Col. Vietzen’s Indian Ridge Museum was located right alongside Fowl Road, and when it was built in 1930, Fowl Road was just a small farm lane.
 After the Museum was demolished, the turning lane and sidewalk were constructed.
 This should provide a bit of reference as to the location of these structures.
-The house and Museum were were parallel to West Ridge Road, and house was in front of the Museum, facing West Ridge.
+The house and Museum were parallel to West Ridge Road, and house was in front of the Museum, facing West Ridge.